phelipetls/blog/content/posts/getting-salesforce-reports-with-vba/index.md

 # Final words

-You probably have a better way to do it, I wouldn't recommend this approach to anyone with options.
-But it is in fact super convenient to have it inside Excel.
-You can put it anywhere you want with zero overhead -- no need for a library to understand the complexity of an Excel archive.
+You probably have a better way to do it, I would only recommend this approach to someone in an environment very dependent on Excel, simply because it is super convenient.
+You can put the report anywhere you want with zero overhead -- no need for a library to understand the complexity of an Excel archive.

 And I gotta say, VBA is kind of a hard, its ecosystem is not great, obviously.
 But I was very impressed by what it can do, despite of its shortcomings.
 It's